Barisha High School: Academics

-Barisha High School is affiliated with the West Bengal Board of Education (WBBSE).
 The school offers a common curriculum up to Grade 10, along with the option of National & Regional languages.
-In Grade 11 and Grade 12, the school requires students to choose one of three five-subject streams: Commerce, Humanities or science.
+In Grade 11 and Grade 12, the school requires students to choose one of three five-subject streams: Commerce, Humanities or Science.

 Student life

 Athletics

 The school sends teams for basketball, football (soccer), and cricket tournaments, and has facilities for a football ground.
 Sports training is conducted after school hours.